 Will I be able to use any of my AP or UConn High School ECE credits?

 Generally, yes.
 UConn recognizes AP and ECE credits, but we encourage you to learn more about how the credits will be applied.
-You should also consult your academic department because certain majors treat the credits differently.
+You should also discuss your options with your Honors advisor.

 Where will I live as an Honors student?

 The Honors Program prides itself on our unique Honors residential communities.
-First-year Honors students live and learn in the Honors First Year Residential Community in the Buckley-Shippee Complex.
-Many sophomores, juniors, and seniors also choose to remain in Honors housing throughout their time at UConn.
+First-year Honors students live and learn in the designated Honors First-Year Residential Learning Community at UConn Storrs or UConn Stamford.
+Many sophomores, juniors, and seniors at UConn Storrs also choose to remain in Honors housing throughout their time at UConn and students at UConn Stamford may have the option to do the same.
 Learn more.

 What Honors courses are offered at UConn?